Instructions for registering a service in the RING

 After logging in, you can go directly HERE to register a new service.

-Before registering a new service, please check if the service has already been registered HERE.
+Before registering a new dataset / data service, please check if the service has already been registered HERE.

 For full detailed instructions on how to register a service / dataset, download the RING Handbook at the bottom of this page.